 Lucky dogs?
 Yes, indeed!
-These DIY St. Patrick’s Day dog bandanas combine several of our archived DIY techniques.
-You can easily adapt the ideas to make your own customised look and DIY design.
+These DIY St. Patrick’s Day dog bandanas combine several of our DIY techniques.
+You can borrow our design, or you can easily adapt the and make your own customised DIY design.
 We’ve even included some options to help get you inspired.
-Whoot whoot!
-Here are all the DIY details on our bandanas.
-Plus, more cute pictures of these very happy looking doggone dapper pat-collecting pups!
+Here are all the details on our DIY St. Patrick’s Day dog bandanas.
+Plus, more cute pictures of these very happy looking pat-collecting pups.

 Celebrating in Style!

-Making the DIY St. Patrick's Day Dog Bandanas (and Alternatives)
+Making DIY St. Patrick's Day Dog Bandanas (and Alternatives)

-These bananas were sewn using plain green and plain black cotton fabric.
+Our St. Patrick’s Day bandanas were sewn using plain green and plain black cotton fabric.
 Both fabric pieces were leftovers from my craft stash.
 Yep – I’m still stash busting!
 Although these particular bandanas are intended for wear embellished side out, the backing fabric adds a little extra structure (my fabric was quite thin).
-The coordinating backing and iron-on colours mean that they can be styled for wear in several different ways, as we demonstrated in our post with tips for styling DIY dog bandanas.
+The coordinating backing and iron-on colours mean that they can be rolled or styled for wear in several different ways, as we demonstrated in our post with tips for styling DIY dog bandanas.
 Although black fabric is always a dangerous colour around white Dalmatian fur!
 Haha!

 Finishing the Edges

 These bandanas were made with serged edges and contrasting thread, just like our Valentine’s Day bandanas.
 I actually sewed them all at the same time.
 See our post on making dog bandanas with serged edges for full details and tips for making a bandana in the same style as the ones shown here.
 Serging is an incredibly quick way to whip up a basic bandana, but it does require having a suitable machine.